nir/jupylet/README.md

-*Jupylet* imports ideas and methods from machine learning into the domain of sound synthesis to easily let you create sound synthesizers as wild as you can dream up.
-In addition it draws inspiration from the wonderful [Sonic Pi](https://sonic-pi.net/) and brings live music coding to Jupyter and Python.
-Hook up your MIDI keyboard and take off with Python's built in [anti-gravity!](https://imgs.xkcd.com/comics/python.png)
+*Jupylet* imports ideas and methods from machine learning into the domain of sound synthesis to easily let you create sound synthesizers as wild as you can dream up - it includes impulse response reverb effects, colored noise generators, filters with cutoff frequency sweeping, oscillators with LFO modulation, multi sampled instruments, and much more...
+And all of it in pure Python for you to modify and experiment with.

+In addition *Jupylet* draws inspiration from the wonderful [Sonic Pi](https://sonic-pi.net/) and brings live loops and live music coding to Jupyter and Python.
+Hook up your MIDI keyboard and take off.

+See [examples/14-piano.ipynb](examples/14-piano.ipynb) for a basic demo.

 ## Requirements